One of the most pressing questions in network marketing or MLM is: Should I focus on retailing or building a network?

 There are generally 3 kinds of direct sales:

-- D2C (Direct to Consumer) involves sales straight to end customers without an intermediary (think brands like boAt and Bombay Shaving).
+- D2C (Direct to Consumer): Selling directly to customers without an intermediary (like boAt, Bombay Shaving, etc.).

-- SLM (Single-Level Marketing) pays distributors for personal sales without incentives for creating downlines.
+- SLM (Single-Level Marketing): Distributors earn from personal sales only, without incentives for building a team.

 So, Which One Works Better?

-Retailing is a great way to kickstart your MLM journey, especially if you’re working with limited resources or just starting out.
-It provides a manageable income flow, keeps your cash reserves steady, and helps you build rapport with customers.
+Retailing is a great way to kickstart your MLM journey, especially if you’re working with limited resources or just Both retailing and network-building have their place in MLM success.

-In short, a distributor who starts with retail to get the cash flow going and then pivots into network-building for exponential growth, is positioning themselves for both immediate stability and future security.
+👉 A distributor who starts with retailing but transitions into network-building is positioning themselves for both stability and growth.

 Very nice